mesonbuild/meson/docs/markdown/Fs-module.md

 Where possible, symlinks and parent directory notation are resolved to an absolute path.

+### expandglob

+Takes one or more string arguments and returns a list of files matched by any of the string arguments.
+Wildcards `*`, `?` and `**` are supported and duplicates are removed.
+If an arguments does not match any file, it does _not_ appear in the result (this is different from how a POSIX shell behaves, but almost always the desired behavior).
+The result will include files, directories or special entries such as a device node.

 ### exists

 Takes a single string argument and returns true if an entity with that